yaegashi/discourse-oauth2-client/README.md

-# discourse-private
+# discourse-oauth2-client

 ## Introduction

+This plugin enables the OAuth2 client capability for Discourse.
-Enable Discourse Onebox access to private web sites protected by Azure App Service (Easy Auth).
+It allows Onebox to fetch content from private websites like ones hosted by Azure App Service with authentication (Easy Auth).

-## Development
+## Development in Discourse devcontainer

-1. Launch a codespace from https://github.com/discourse/discourse
+1. Launch a devcontainer of https://github.com/discourse/discourse

-2. Clone this repository in the plugins folder:
+2. Clone in the plugins folder:

-        git -C plugins clone https://github.com/yaegashi/discourse-private
+        git -C plugins clone https://github.com/yaegashi/discourse-oauth2-client

-3. Copy [env.sh](env.sh) and modify it:

-        cp plugins/discourse-private/env.sh .
-        vi env.sh

-4. Run the following in the first terminal:
+3. Run the following in the first terminal:

         ./bin/ember-cli -u

-5. Run the following in the second terminal:
+4. Run the following in the second terminal:

-        . env.sh
-        bundle exec rails s
+        EXCON_DEBUG=1 bundle exec rails s

-6. Run the following in the third terminal:
+5. Run the following in the third terminal:

-        . env.sh
-        bundle exec sidekiq
+        EXCON_DEBUG=1 bundle exec sidekiq

+6. Create an admin account in the fourth terminal ([doc](https://meta.discourse.org/t/create-an-admin-account-from-the-console/17274)):

+        bundle exec rake admin:create

-7. Open https://localhost:4200 with the web browser
+7. Open https://localhost:4200 and log in as the admin account.

+8. Find discourse-oauth2-client settings in http://localhost:4200/admin/plugins.